drowqueen/mlops-demo/README.md

 This script generates visualizations to help evaluate the performance of a trained model on the test dataset.
 This script will:

-- Load the test feature data and target values from CSV files based on the chosen model prefix (`rf` for Random Forest or `gb` for Gradient Boosting).
+- Load the test feature data and target values from CSV files based on the chosen model prefix (`gb` for Gradient Boosting or `xgb` for Extreme Gradient Boosting ).
 - Load the trained model (`.pkl` file) from the `model/` directory.
 - Use the model to generate predictions on the test features.
 - Plot two key visualizations: